 - Don’t lose sight of your end goal.
 All of your efforts should be targeting your brand’s overall goal: increased traffic, a boost in sales, greater brand awareness, and so on.
 Tailor your earned media efforts to better align with your goals and pivot, if necessary.

-3 brand examples of earned media
+3 brand examples

 Even if your brand is vastly different from the ones mentioned below, let these past successes inspire you.